 - Nasal Congestion– Nasal passages swell at this time and can cause sinus pressure and pain especially if you have allergies giving you bad headaches or migraines.

 - Dehydration– If you aren’t drinking enough water during the day this will cause headaches because your body needs that water for the baby to grow and survive.

 - Stress– Being under a lot of stress can cause headaches and migraines from clenching your teeth or just thinking too much and possibly sleeping the wrong way plus carrying the added weight of another person.

 - Food– Some food can trigger a migraine as well, you may be more sensitive to different food then you used to be and they can trigger migraines.

 Here are some treatment for those pesky headaches that will help you get them less often.
 Most of them have to do with your diet and intake of water, these are the most important reasons why you may be experiencing headaches daily while pregnant.
 Your body is trying to tell you that it is missing something, the faster you catch onto this the better you will feel.
 Follow these super simple guidelines.

-- Hormone and Blood Volume Changes–Get plenty of exercise and eat a well balanced diet this will help combat these headaches due to blood volume and hormones, you can also try some apple cider vinegar diluted with water and lemon water to help ease the hormone changes and give you less headaches.
+- Hormone and Blood Volume Changes–Get plenty of exercise and eat a well-balanced diet this will help combat these headaches due to blood volume and hormones, you can also try some apple cider vinegar diluted with water and lemon water to help ease the hormone changes and give you fewer headaches.

-- Blood sugar– In order to avoid low blood sugar you should eat a snack in between meals that is high in protein and also smaller more frequent meals.
+- Blood sugar– In order to avoid low blood sugar, you should eat a snack in between meals that are high in protein and also smaller more frequent meals.
 Try to avoid super sugary snacks these will speed up your sugar and cause you to have low blood sugar faster.